goldenguy00/ror2skillsplusplus/README.md

 # Risk of Rain 2 - Skills++ Mod

-The Skills++ adds skills upgrades that can be purchased as your character levels up throughout a run.
+Skills++ adds skills upgrades that can be purchased as your character levels up throughout a run.

 ## Table of Contents